Applied Behavior Analysis (ABA)

 - Decrease problem behaviors, such as self-injury or outbursts

-We offer in-home and center-based ABA services in both one-to-one and group settings.
+We offer center-based and in-home ABA services in both one-to-one and group settings.
 Our ABA services can be provided at a client’s home, school, or in the community depending on the needs of the client.

 We use a formal assessment methodology to guide the development of a client’s behavior program.
 This assessment occurs before treatment begins and is ongoing throughout the client’s program to determine treatment effectiveness and whether the client’s goals are being met.

 Clients receive an individualized treatment plan developed by our Licensed Behavior Analyst.
 The treatment plan is based off the initial ABA assessment and on-going re-assessments throughout the term of the plan.
 Data on a client’s skill acquisition and behavior is recorded and analyzed regularly.
 We offer a range of ABA services to help meet the needs and desires of each of our clients.

 - Group – Two or more clients meet with one or more behavior analysts to improve their cognitive and social skills.

 Parent and Family Involvement

 An important part of our ABA program is training parents, family members, and caretakers on how to assist in the client’s program during and after sessions.